chatinder/AWS-codebuild-lambda/README.md

-# AWS-codebuild-lambda
+# codebuild-for-lambda
-We will create cicd pipeline in aws using codebuild for lambda
+This Repository contains the codes for CodeBuild project.